-Column A Column B Enactment conferring function Limitation Section 8 So far as it is exercisable in relation to (Research.) another integration function.
-Section 10 (Financial and other assistance to voluntary organisations etc. for social work.)
-So far as it is exercisable in relation to another integration function.
-Section 12 (General social welfare services of local authorities.)
-Except in so far as it is exercisable in relation to the provision of housing support services.
-Section 12A (Duty of local authorities to assess needs.)
-So far as it is exercisable in relation to another integration function.
-Section 12AZA (Assessments under section 12A - assistance) So far as it is exercisable in relation to another integration function.
-Section 12AA (Assessment of ability to provide care.)
-Section 12AB (Duty of local authority to provide information to carer.)
-Section 13 (Power of local authorities to assist persons in need in disposal of produce of their work.)
-Section 13ZA (Provision of services to incapable adults.)
-So far as it is exercisable in relation to another integration function.
-Section 13A (Residential accommodation with
+Column A Column B Enactment conferring function Limitation Section 12 Except in so far as it is exercisable in (General social welfare services of relation to the provision of housing local authorities.) support services.
+Section 12A So far as it is exercisable in relation to (Duty of local authorities to assess another integration function. needs.)
+Section 12AZA So far as it is exercisable in relation to (Assessments under section 12A - another integration function. assistance)

-Column A Column B

-Enactment conferring function Limitation
+(Power of local authorities to assist persons in need in disposal of produce of their work.)

+Section 13ZA

+(Provision of services to incapable another integration function.

+adults.)

+Section 13A

+(Residential accommodation with

 nursing.)